-You should apply as a freshman applicant if: you consider yourself a traditional student and have not taken a significant break in your education (you can still apply as a freshman if you had a gap of just one or two years); and you will have less than the equivalent of one year’s worth of transferable credits.
-On-campus housing is guaranteed for all 4 years for students who apply as freshmen.
+You should apply as a first-year applicant if: you consider yourself a traditional student and have not taken a significant break in your education (you can still apply as a first-year if you had a gap of just one or two years); and you will have less than the equivalent of one year’s worth of transferable credits.
+On-campus housing is guaranteed for all 4 years for students who apply as first-years.

 You are eligible to apply as a transfer applicant if: you will have completed the equivalent of at least one year of full-time college study but have not accumulated more than two years’ of transferable credits; and you wish to pursue your studies on a full-time basis.
 On-campus housing for transfer students is available.